jmix-framework/jmix-bookstore-2/README.md

 ![](img/4-procurement-specialist-supplier-order-review-task.png)

-Once the review is finished, sometimes an approval is required.
-The system decides based on cooperation status with that supplier if the order is send for approval to the procurement manager.
+Once the review is finished, an approval is required if the cooperation status of the supplier is not "Important".

 ![](img/5-procurement-manager-supplier-order-approval-task.png)